East Marginal Way Corridor Improvement Project

 North Segment

-The North Segment runs from S Atlantic St to S Spokane St. It has reached 100% design and we expect to start construction in 2023.
+The North Segment runs from S Atlantic St to S Spokane St.

-S Handford St and S Horton St
+S Hanford St to S Horton St

-S Horton St and S Hinds St
+S Horton St to S Spokane St

 Central Segment